 - From Hallie Foard: “My settlement took a little longer than I expected but it was well worth the wait!
 I received over and above what was offered by the insurance company.
 I most definitely would highly recommend the Friedman and Simon Law Firm to anyone who is looking for expertise from attorneys to professionally handle your legal matters.”

 Recoverable Damages in a Long Island Car Accident Case

-- Medical treatment and related expenses
+- Emergency medical treatment and related expenses

 - Ongoing care costs and future care expenses

-- Lost wages
+- Lost wages from time off work

 - Diminished earning capacity